lixuanxian/socket.io-adapter-mongo-1/README.md

 multiple socket.io instances in different processes or servers that can all broadcast and emit events to and from each other.

-If you need to emit events to socket.io instances from a non-socket.io process, you should use [socket.io-emitter](https://github.com/socketio/socket.io-emitter).

 ## API